rishabh0282/webmobi-test-automation/README.md

-# Playwright Test Automation Suite
+# A Test Automation Suite using Playwright and Node.js

 This repository contains automated end‑to‑end tests built with [Playwright](https://playwright.dev/) to validate event flows in a web application.
 It covers authentication, session management, and event creation, with GitHub Actions integration for continuous testing.